Ringo-Pro/Ringo.Pro/README.md

 ## Introduction

 Ringo Pro is a application for music supervisors.
-It makes looking for tracks and searching for licenses easier.
+It makes looking for tracks and searching for music licenses easier.
+This project is a proof of concept prototype which illustrates the possibilities of this application.

+## Working featues

+* Projects(Spotify playlists for now) in the left side bar which are clickable, and will show tracks in the playlist
+* Search/filter function
+* Detailed information about tracks
+* Draggable search results to temporarily save chosen tracks
+* Music player
+    * Music can be played and paused using the webplayer
+    * It's possible to search in a track by scrubbing iver the track timeline
+    * The volume of the track can be adjusted

+**Wishlist**

+* Make a new playlist with chosen tracks
+* Show track lyrics in information screen
+* Make data visualisations of track stats

-## Usage
+## Installation

 ### 1. Clone the repo and install dependencies